Kyriosity/read-write/README+/software/QA/README.md

 ### Feedback

-User feedback is everything and not every user is eager to share it.
+Customer feedback is the top mark (not only on the positive scale) and not every user is eager to share it.

 ### Tests